What happens when someone runs a Google search for your brand, industry, product, or service?

 The best SEO companies are highly responsive.
 Not only will they have a variety of contact methods – including a phone number – but they’ll get in touch with you quickly.
 They’ll also follow up and check in.

-Pro Tip: If an SEO company is hard to get in touch with up front, when they’re trying to earn your business/dollars, you can’t expect them to be any more responsive after you become a paying client.
+Pro Tip: If a search engine optimization company is hard to get in touch with up front, when they’re trying to earn your business/dollars, you can’t expect them to be any more responsive after you become a paying client.
 A company’s responsiveness during the sales and onboarding process is going to be highly indicative of their responsiveness throughout your time as a client.

 This one is fairly subjective (and admittedly not the be-all-end-all), but it’s something worth considering.
 While every company has to get its start somewhere, you’re generally going to be better off trusting your SEO strategy and execution with a team that’s been around for some number of time.
 You’d rather let a new company cut their teeth at the expense of another client.